eMahtab/max-area-of-island/README.md

 ```

 ### Case 2 : When we can move horizontally (left, right), vertically (top, down) and diagonally (top-right, bottom-left, bottom-right, top-left)
-e.g. below 8*13 matrix have max area of 11 (note that we can only move horizontally, vertically and not diagonally)
+e.g. below 8*13 matrix have max area of 11 (note that now we can move horizontally, vertically and diagonally)
 ![When we can move horizontally, vertically and diagonally](max-area-2.PNG?raw=true "Title")

 ```java